yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 ## Push

-Push is a very simple stack-backed language.
+Push is a very simple stack-backed interpreted language.
 The interpreter reads the instructions from left to right.
 If it sees a number, it pushes it to the stack.
 If it sees an operation, it pops the necessary elements from the stack, applies the operation to them and pushes the result back to the stack.

 In addition to the `integer`s, Push has a few more types of data: `boolean`, `float`, `code`, `exec` and `name`, each of which has its own stack.
 You can read more about Push in the [official documentation](http://faculty.hampshire.edu/lspector/push3-description.html).